Cat Eye Infection Home Remedies [6 Easy & Simple Solutions]

 Shop our solutions →

-Has your cat been winking at you excessively?
+Has your cat's eye been winking at your excessively?
 Is your pet stuck in a perpetual blinking motion?
-Is there discharge and redness coming from your cat's eye?
-If so, unfortunately, it sounds like your cat could have an eye infection.
-An eye issue for cats is much like an eye issue for humans.
-Not to worry though, there are a number of cat eye infection home remedies.
+Is there discharge and redness coming from your cat’s eye?
+Do they have swollen eyes?
+Unfortunately, it sounds like your cat has an eye infection.
+An eye infection for cats is much like an eye infection for humans.

-Causes of Eye Conditions in Cats
+Common Causes of Eye Infection in Cats

-Feline Upper Respiratory Problems
+Feline Upper Respiratory Infections

 Dry Eye

-Symptoms of Eye Problems in Cats
+Symptoms of Eye Infection in Cats

 • Red Eyes